 The Herr’s Christmas Lights are located at the Herr’s corporate campus at the following address: 20 Herr Dr, Nottingham, PA 19362.
 When you get near here on Route 272, look for signs for the light display.

 The display is open from dusk until dawn (roughly 5 pm to 6 am) from Thanksgiving through January 2, 2021.
+(Note: Dates have not yet been released for the 2021 season)

 It can be quite busy here on weekends and close to Christmas, so I recommend visiting early in the season (but not on Thanksgiving weekend) and on a weeknight.
 Of course, since this display is lit up all night, you could also visit very late at night or very early in the morning and would likely have no traffic.